 Our Campus Rising Toolkit is filled with information and resources to help you join this student-driven movement to revamp sexual assault policy on college campuses.
 Together, we can end the prevalence of on-campus sexual assault and date-rape, as well as administrations’ failure to properly prevent or adequately respond to the needs of college survivors.

-Rise against injustice at YOUR College on 2/14/14, and devote your school year to bringing about tangible change on your campus!
-You can download the official Campus Rising Toolkit here!
+Rise against violence at YOUR College this fall, and devote your school year to bringing about tangible change on your campus!

 - Download the #CampusRising logo and post on all of your social networks.

-- Blog about OBR4J, and write articles for your on-campus paper and the local press.
+- Blog about #CampusRising, and write articles for your on-campus paper and the local press.

 - Join our Campus Rising Facebook group to share and discuss these issues on your campus and learn how other students are addressing it.